SiteGround vs Bluehost 2026: Full Comparison

 Quick Verdict: SiteGround vs Bluehost

-Choose SiteGround if you want faster performance, better support, and stronger security — and you’re willing to pay more at renewal for a genuinely better hosting experience.
+Choose SiteGround if you want faster performance, better support, and stronger security -- and you're willing to pay more at renewal for a better hosting experience.

 Choose Bluehost if you're launching your first website, aren't sure you'll stick with it, and want the lowest possible entry price with a dead-simple WordPress setup.